3 weeks in Canada: what to do and see?

 Accommodation in Lake Louise / Banff National Park

-Here, same recommendation as for Jasper National Park, book in advance!
-And also the same observation for the (very) high prices.
+Here, same recommendation as for Jasper National Park, book early!
+And also the same for the (very) high rates.

 Day 13: Calgary / Flight to Montreal